Russia sets cease-fire for evacuations amid heavy shelling

 “And God will not forgive, either today or tomorrow — never.
 And instead of a day of forgiveness, there will be a judgment day.
 Of this I am sure,” he said in a video address.

-The death toll remains unclear.
-The U.N. says it has confirmed just a few hundred civilian deaths but also warned that the number is a vast undercount.

-Presidential adviser Oleksiy Arestovich described a “catastrophic” situation in the Kyiv suburbs of Bucha, Hostomel and Irpin, where efforts to evacuate residents on Sunday failed.
-About eight civilians, including a family, were killed by Russian shelling in Irpin, according to Mayor Oleksander Markyshin.
+His adviser, Oleksiy Arestovich, described a “catastrophic” situation in the Kyiv suburbs of Bucha, Hostomel and Irpin, where efforts to evacuate residents on Sunday failed.
+About eight civilians were killed by Russian shelling in Irpin, according to Mayor Oleksander Markyshin.

 British military officials compared Russia’s tactics to those Moscow used in Chechnya and Syria, where surrounded cities were pulverized by airstrikes and artillery.

-Food, water, medicine and almost all other supplies were in desperately short supply in Mariupol, where Russian and Ukrainian forces had agreed to an 11-hour cease-fire that would allow civilians and the wounded to be evacuated.
-But Russian attacks quickly closed the humanitarian corridor, Ukrainian officials said.
+“This is likely to represent an effort to break Ukrainian morale,” the U.K. Ministry of Defense said.

-The handful of residents who managed to flee the city before the humanitarian corridor closed said the city of 430,000 had been devastated.
+The handful of residents who managed to flee Mariupol before the humanitarian corridor closed said the city of 430,000 had been devastated.

 “We saw everything: houses burning, all the people sitting in basements,” said Yelena Zamay, who fled to one of the self-proclaimed republics in eastern Ukraine held by pro-Russian separatists.
 “No communication, no water, no gas, no light, no water.
 There was nothing.”